Updates to Violation Fines will take place Fall 2023

 Please click here to access your Banner Account and Pay your Fine.

-Please click here to access your Banner Account to Appeal your Violation.
+Please log into your Banner Account to Appeal your Violation.

 Parking “boot” If a vehicle is repeatedly parked in violation of parking rules and/or citations are unpaid, the vehicle may be immobilized by a parking boot.
 In order to have the boot removed, the violator will need to see JCU Police Department to resolve the issue and/or pay outstanding fines.
 A vehicle may still be ticketed while booted, if it is parked in violation.

-The first time a vehicle is immobilized (Booted) there is a $25 fee for the release.
+The first time a vehicle is immobilized (Booted) there is a $25.00 fee for the release.
 The person will need to pay the outstanding violations, and fees, to have the boot removed.
-The second immobilization will be an added cost of $50, third immobilization is $75.
-The price will continue to increase by $25 for each addition immobilization.
+At this time, the student will also be required to meet with the Dean of Students Office.

 Towing: In addition to citations, vehicles not displaying an authorized permit, or that are illegally parked, may be towed off campus, at the owner’s expense.
 This includes any vehicle in a fire lane or blocking access to drives, or passageways, vehicles parked illegally in handicapped spaces, vehicles parked illegally in reserved spaces, vehicles parked illegally in faculty/staff/administrator spaces, or vehicles parked in visitor lots without a proper permit.
 Vehicles with general or restricted permits may not park overnight and may be towed.